symfony/symfony-docs/components/expression_language.rst

 AST Dumping and Editing
 -----------------------

-It's difficult to manipulate or inspect the expressions created with the ExpressionLanguage component, because the expressions are plain strings.
+It is difficult to manipulate or inspect the expressions created with the ExpressionLanguage component, because the expressions are plain strings.
 A better approach is to turn those expressions into an AST.
 In computer science, `AST`_ (*Abstract Syntax Tree*) is *"a tree representation of the structure of source code written